This series of back stretching exercises will stretch the lower and upper back. Stretching your back muscles help keep it healthy and strong.

 The muscles of the back are divided into two specific groups.
 These are the extrinsic muscles and the intrinsic muscles.

-The extrinsic group is associated with the upper extremities and shoulder movement while the intrinsic muscles help to maintain your posture and
+The extrinsic group is associated with the upper extremities and shoulder movement while the intrinsic muscles help to maintain your posture and move the vertebral column.

 In this group of back muscles, you have superficial muscles and intermediate muscles.
 The superficial layer is the v-shape area associated with the upper and middle back.

 They connect the upper extremities to your trunk.
 This superficial layer includes the trapezius, latissimus dorsi, levator scapulae and the rhomboids.

-intermediate layer includes the serratus posterior, superior and inferior.
+The intermediate layer includes the serratus posterior, superior and inferior.
 Their primary function is involved with respiration.

 When thinking in terms of upper back stretching exercises, it is the superficial layer that you are stretching.
-Intrinsic Group

-group of muscles stretch all the way from the pelvic to your head.
+Intrinsic Group This group of muscles stretch all the way from the pelvic to your head.
 The intrinsics group is divided into three different groups; the superficial layer, the intermediate layer and the deep layer of muscles.

 The superficial layer consists of splenius capitis and splenius cervicis muscles.
 These muscles laterally flex, rotate and extend your head and neck.

 The intermediate layer are the erector spinae muscles and are the muscles you think of when talking about lower back stretches.
 These lay on either side of the vertebral column and their primary job is to extend the vertebral column and maintain proper posture.

 The deep layer of muscles in the intrinsic group include semispinalis muscles, multifidus muscles and the rotatores muscles.

 While the names and functions of these muscles can be a bit complicated, keeping your back strong does not have to be.
 Be sure to do strengthening and stretching exercises to maintain a healthy back.

-Check out all the fitness videos on this site.
+Check out all the exercise instructions on this site.
 You will find some upper and lower back strengthening workouts, abdominal exercises and more.

 Benefits of Stretching